Xiao Yan — Outstanding, Connivance King with A Tragic Ending

 Xiao Yan (464 — 549), courtesy name Shuda, was an excellent general that achieved influential military successes on battlefields and an outstanding monarch that built the Liang Dynasty (502 — 557), a prosperous empire during the North and South Dynasties (420 — 589).

-He was also a brilliant artist, whose achievements concerning literature, poetry, music, painting, calligraphy, and chess were all extraordinary.
+He was also a brilliant artist with extraordinary achievements in literature, poetry, music, painting, calligraphy, and chess.

 However, he destroyed the empire and starved to death tragically in the end.

 Cyan Dragon on Pictorial Bricks of the South Dynasties — Henan Museum (Photo by Dongmaiying)